Focus on results

 Details can be found in Safety Works at Decommissioned Fixed Speed Cameras.

 We review speed cameras in consultation with key stakeholders to develop alternative road safety treatments for each location, addressing ongoing road safety risks along all safety review lengths.
-Our reviews are led by an independent road safety auditor and involve Roads and Maritime Services, NSW Police Force, NRMA Motoring & Services, local councils and schools.
+Our reviews are led by an independent road safety auditor and involve Transport for NSW, the NSW Police Force, NRMA Motoring & Services, local councils and schools.
 Programs of works are developed for identified road safety concerns at all locations.

 Cameras operating in warning mode